MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 # Extension considerations specific to Azure Database for PostgreSQL flexible server

-To check which versions of an extension are available for your current database installation, query the `pg_available_extensions` system catalog view.
+To check which versions of an extension are available for your current database installation, query the `pg_avaable_extensions` system catalog view.

 For example, to determine the version available for the `azure_ai'extension, execute: